CONTRIVED PICTURES

 Ravens by Masahisa Fukase, MACK edition 2017

 So, how do you get to the point of creating images that grab the heart and place you in that state of no negotiation, when there’s never any ‘but’ following your response?
 My guess is that the minute an artist starts minding his business, he’s no longer in the market for imitating, for creating ‘nice’ things, for developing a signature that appeals to the many.
-I still vacillate though, as to what the answer to this question is.
-So much so that I although I’ve tried stop obsessing about it, I now ask the cards about it; cards that I made in honor of Yamamoto as a gift to myself when I turned 50.
+I still vacillate, though, as to what the answer to this question is.
+So much so that I although I’ve tried to stop obsessing about it, I now ask the cards about it; cards that I made in honor of Yamamoto as a gift to myself when I turned 50.
 I called my set of 22 tarot trumps, Tarot Interdit.

-Let me give a quick example of what I mean with casting the cards for whatever question, but in this case here, the question about how to grab the heart of someone who looks at your art.
-Tarot Interdit gave me The Lovers, The Fool, and The Sun, and I went like this: As people are always on the fence, you can approach them from behind.
+Tarot Interdit gave me The Lovers, The Fool, and The Sun, suggesting the following: ‘as people are always on the fence, you can approach them from behind.
 Place en element of surprise before their unaware gaze, and then wait for the burst of illumination.
-They will all go, ‘aha,’ and this will warm your own heart.
+They will all go, ‘aha,’ and this will warm your own heart.’

 Tarot Interdit made as an hommage to Masao Yamamoto, 2018.
 Not commercial.